Dr Sevasti Apostolou

 What is your strongest memory of your time at Surrey – what do you picture first when you think of being here?

 The campus, especially the green area with trees and the pond with its swans.
-Also I first recall the walk to the Guildford town, the brick wall buildings, the bridge, the river, colourful flowers.
+I recall my first walk into Guildford, the brick wall buildings, the bridge, the river, colourful flowers.
 I also remember a foggy evening walking up to the hill overlooking the Cathedral.

 What were the best things about your course?